-The Bureau of Land Management in conjunction with NatureServe is conducting a Rapid Ecoregional Assessment for the Mojave Basin and Range Ecoregion.
+The Bureau of Land Management in conjunction with NatureServe conducted a Rapid Ecoregional Assessment for the Mojave Basin and Range Ecoregion.
 The assessment area covers 50,000 square miles, mainly in southeast California and southwest Nevada, and includes all or portions of 14 BLM field offices.
-The goals are to understand existing ecoregion conditions and to determine how they might respond to environmental changes and land use demands.
-Along with other datasets, LANDFIRE products, including vegetation sample data, vegetation type, fuel model and fire regime maps and vegetation dynamics models, are being used.
+LANDFIRE products, including vegetation sample data, vegetation type, fuel model and fire regime maps, and vegetation dynamics models, were used to understand existing ecoregion conditions and determine their potential responses to environmental changes and land use demands.
 California: Natural Ecosystems: A Report Prepared for the National Climate Assessment

-Existing relations among land cover, species distributions, ecosystem processes (such as the flow of water and decomposition of organic matter), and human land use are the basis for projecting ranges of ecological responses to different scenarios of climate change.
-However, because such relations evolve, projections based on current relations are likely to be inaccurate.
-Additionally, changes in climate, land use, species distributions, and disturbance regimes (such as fire and outbreaks of disease), will affect the ability of ecosystems to provide habitat for animals and plants that society values, to maintain ecosystem processes, and to serve as reservoirs of carbon.
+Existing relations among land cover, species distributions, ecosystem processes, and human land use are the basis for projecting ecological responses to different scenarios of climate change.
+However, projections based on current relations are likely to be inaccurate.
+Additionally, changes in climate, species distributions, and disturbance regimes will affect the ability of ecosystems to provide useful habitats, maintain ecosystem processes, and serve as reservoirs of carbon.
 LANDFIRE Existing Cover data was used to map forested areas.
 California: Northern Sierra Nevada Climate Change Analysis

 The Northern Sierra Partnership initiated the Northern Sierra Climate Change Project to examine how potential future climates will affect the flora and fauna of the northern Sierra Nevada.
 The goal of the project was to assess the predicted impacts of climate change on the region and identify cost-effective strategies for maintaining ecosystem resilience in the face of change.
-The five-million-acre landscape is of particular interest with regard to climate change because it comprises a high diversity of environmental gradients, ecosystems, and species.
 LANDFIRE vegetation dynamics models, biophysical settings maps, and succession class maps were modified and used along with other datasets to complete the assessment.
 California: Potential Future Land Use threats to California's Protected Areas

-The authors worked to asses land use conversion around California's protected areas.
+The authors worked to assess land use conversion around California's protected areas.
 The group considered logging as one potential land-use change, and used LANDFIRE's Vegetation Change Tracker and Forest Inventory and Analysis (FIA) data to identify initial stand age in their modeling.
 California: Value of Wildland Habitat for Pollination Study

 LANDFIRE existing vegetation data were used to create a "pollinator-relevant natural habitat map" for estimating the value of pollination services provided by wild bees to California agriculture.
-Read the report "Value of Wildland Habitat for Supplying Pollination Services to Californian Agriculture."
+Read the report Value of Wildland Habitat for Supplying Pollination Services to Californian Agriculture.
 Society for Range Management, June 2011.
 36-41.
 Authors are Rebecca Chaplin-Kramer, Karin Tuxen-Bettman, and Claire Kremen.
-Colorado: Development and Assessment of 30- meter Pine Density Maps for Landscape-level Modeling of Mountain Pine Beetle Dynamics
+California: Wildland Fire Entrapment Avoidance - Modeling Evacuation Triggers